defenseunicorns-labs/uds-rke2-demo/docs/tutorials/deploy-uds-on-rke2.md

 ### Bootstrapping the Cluster

-In order to take advantage of the myriad of capabilities UDS provides, the cluster must have the following prerequisites installed:
+In order to take advantage of the full range of capabilities UDS provides, the cluster must have the following prerequisites installed:

 - Default Storage Class
 - Load Balancer Controller